hritwik567/PyGo/ass1/doc/README.txt

-First install all the packages listed in src/requirements.txt by running
+Follow the following steps for running the lexer:

+-> First go to the src folder.

+-> Run the following command to install the lexer package.

-pip install -r src/requirements.txt
+    $ pip install -r requirements.txt

-Then run by using
+-> Come out of the src folder in the root directory (i.e. inside cs335_160117 directory)

+-> Run the following command to actually run the installed lexer.

-python src/lexer.py --cfg=tests/cfg1/some-cfg tests/input1/some-input --output=some.html
+    $ lexer --cfg=tests/cfg1/some-cfg tests/input1/some-input --output=some.html